 Writer: Stephen King (Screenplay)

-Suggestion: Creepshow is one for all the horror fans to sit down and enjoy as the story unfolds.
-(Horror Fans Watch)
+Suggestion: Sleepwalkers is one for all the Stephen King fans to watch but only certain horror fans will enjoy the ideas.
+(King Fans Watch)

 Believability: No (0/10)

 Chances of Tears: No (0/10)